jipiboily/monologue/README.md

 	  	rails c
 	  	Monologue::User.create(name: "monologue", email:"monologue@example.com", password:"my-password", password_confirmation: "my-password")

 6. Configure Monologue.
 This is all done in an initializer file, say `config/initializers/monologue.rb`.
-More on this in the [Wiki](https://github.com/jipiboily/monologue/wiki/Configuration).
+More on this in the [Wiki - Configuration](https://github.com/jipiboily/monologue/wiki/Configuration).